james-weichert/dupe/README.md

 2. Use the [ZeroGPT](https://www.zerogpt.com/) and [GPTZero](https://gptzero.me/) web interfaces to evaluate each essay (human or AI), recording the "AI GPT %" and "AI Probability" scores, respectively.
 This can only be done manually for ZeroGPT, but there is a GPTZero API available for purchase (although we did this step manually for GPTZero as well).

 3. Paraphrase the GPT-generated essays using the desired paraphrasing prompt, then repeat step 2.

+#### Watermarked Data
+To regenerate the watermarked data, please use the `generate_watermark.ipynb` notebook.
+Once the watermarked text is generated, it is processed by the detector, which outputs the number of tokens, the number of green list tokens, and the p_values.
+You can find the results, including the watermarked text and its corresponding detection values, in the `watermark_detect.csv` file.
+For an essay to be considered as watermarked, its p_value should be greater than 0.05.

 ### Experiments